infinum/flutter-bits/actions/README.md

 ## Returning result back to presenter

-Use `Completer` to pass the result of an action back to the presenter.
+Use `Completer` to pass the result of an action, from UI back to the presenter.

 ```dart
 class HomeScreenPresenter extends AutoDisposeNotifier<void> {